 - Linden flower tea can harbor botulism, a bacteria that causes a life-threatening infection (15).

 Can I give my baby tea?
 Yes, if your baby is six months and older, giving them a few sips of herbal tea during sickness may soothe them.

 When it comes to infants, however, parents should always err on the side of caution.
-Unless otherwise directed, stick with breastmilk or formula for the first six months of age.
+Unless otherwise directed, stick with breastmilk or formula.

 When giving tea, ensure that it’s listed as safe.
-Avoid black teas and star anise as these can cause poisoning and other afflictions.
+Avoid caffeinated teas, linden flower, and star anise as these can cause poisoning and other afflictions.
 Always give it in moderation, and don’t substitute tea for breastmilk or formula.